-We also examine the impact of quantum noise and decoherence on sabotage strategies.
-While most theoretical studies assume idealized quantum conditions, real-world quantum hardware introduces errors and decoherence that can disrupt entanglement \cite{preskill2018quantum, nielsen2010quantum}.
-To address this, we incorporate \text{standard quantum noise models}, including depolarizing, amplitude noise, and bit-flip channels, thereby ensuring that our model captures realistic device-level imperfections rather than idealized simulations.
-Our simulations ${\text{suggest}}$ that while quantum advantages persist under moderate noise levels, high decoherence rates significantly reduce entanglement-assisted benefits.
-These findings provide critical insights for applying quantum game theory in real-world settings, such as secure quantum networks, adversarial AI, and quantum-enhanced cybersecurity\cite{von1947theory, nash1950equilibrium, osborne1994course}.
+We also examine the impact of quantum noise and decoherence on coordination signatures.
+While many theoretical studies assume idealized quantum conditions, real hardware introduces errors that can disrupt entanglement \cite{preskill2018quantum, nielsen2010quantum}.
+To address this, we incorporate standard quantum noise models, including depolarizing, amplitude-damping, and bit-flip channels, and we also evaluate a hardware-calibrated noise model derived from IBM Quantum device calibration data via a reproducible Aer backend.
+The goal is not to claim a guaranteed payoff improvement, but to test whether correlation signatures in joint-action statistics persist under realistic noise.